haka-security/haka/doc/user/tool_suite_haka.rst

 .. describe:: thread

     Set the number of threads to use.
-By default, haka will use as many threads as cpu-cores
+By default, haka will use as many threads as cpu-cores.

 .. describe:: pass-through=[yes|no]

     Activate pass-through mode. `haka` will only monitor traffic and will not allow blocking or modification of packets.
-The overall performence of `haka` will be greatly improved
+The overall performence of `haka` will be greatly improved.

 Packet directives
 ^^^^^^^^^^^^^^^^^